 5.1.6.5.3 PRS bandwidth aggregation for positioning measurements

 When the UE is expected to perform aggregated measurements for bandwidth aggregation across DL PRS positioning frequency layers, the UE expects to be configured with linkage information, via higher layer parameter nr-DL-PRS-AggregationInfo, between DL PRS resource sets across DL PRS positioning frequency layers.
-For the linked DL PRS resource sets, the UE is expected to be configured with the same values of QCL, dl-PRS-Periodicity-and-ResourceSetSlotOffset, dl-PRS-NumSymbols, dl-PRS-ResourceTimeGap, dl-PRS-ResourceRepetitionFactor, dl-PRS-ResourceSymbolOffset, dl-PRS-MutingBitRepetitionFactor, dl-PRS-SubcarrierSpacing, dl-PRS-CyclicPrefix, comb size, power per subcarrier, NR-MutingPattern, and NR-DL-PRS-SFN0-Offset, and the UE is expected to be configured with DL PRS resources that maintain uniformly spaced DL PRS RE pattern within a symbol across aggregated DL PRS positioning frequency layers.
+For the linked DL PRS resource sets, the UE is expected to be configured with the same values of dl-PRS-QCL-Info, dl-PRS-Periodicity-and-ResourceSetSlotOffset, dl-PRS-NumSymbols, dl-PRS-ResourceTimeGap, dl-PRS-ResourceRepetitionFactor, dl-PRS-ResourceSymbolOffset, dl-PRS-MutingBitRepetitionFactor, dl-PRS-SubcarrierSpacing, dl-PRS-CyclicPrefix, dl-PRS-CombSizeN, dl-PRS-ResourcePower, NR-MutingPattern, and NR-DL-PRS-SFN0-Offset, and the UE is expected to be configured with DL PRS resources that maintain uniformly spaced DL PRS RE pattern within a symbol across aggregated DL PRS positioning frequency layers.
 The UE assumes that DL PRS resources across the linked DL PRS resource sets which satisfy the above conditions are linked for bandwidth aggregation, and the UE may assume phase continuity on the DL PRS resources on same symbol(s); otherwise, the UE does not assume that PRS resources from the linked DL PRS resource sets are linked for bandwidth aggregation.

 The UE may be indicated by the network that aggregated DL PRS resource set(s) can be used as the reference for the aggregated DL RSTD, DL PRS-RSRP, DL PRS-RSRPP, and UE Rx-Tx time difference measurements.